hbc/NGS_Data_Analysis_Summer2016/sessionVI/lessons/04_prioritization-gemini.md

 * Genotype quality (PHRED-scaled estimates): `gt_quals`
 *  ...

-Because of the way genotype information is stored in GEMINI, we **cannot directly do this in the SQL query `where` clause**.
+Because of the way genotype information is stored in GEMINI, we **cannot directly do this in the SQL query using the `where` clause**.
 However, the `gemini query` tool has an option called `-–gt-filter` that allows one to specify filters to apply to the returned rows.
-We can also use the wild card to help apply the same rule to multiple samples without having to enter the rule over and over again.

-The syntax for genotype filtering is:

-	--gt-filters is (COLUMN).(SAMPLE_WILDCARD).(SAMPLE_WILDCARD_RULE).(RULE_ENFORCEMENT).
+To select information we need to specify samples by name, by appending the sample ID to it. *NOTE: In our example, we use `gt_depths.unknown` since our sample was not named.*

 We can still include the fields/columns of information that we want to retrieve by specifying in our `select` statement.
 We would also want to add a header to keep track of what information is being tracked in each column, using `--header`.
 Take a look at what is returned when querying for variants that have a genotype depth greater than 20:

+	gemini query -q "select chrom, start, end, gt_depths \
+	from variants" \
+	--gt-filter "(gt_depths.unknown >=20)" \
+	--header na12878_q20.db | less

+If we had **multiple samples**, we use an extended syntax which uses the wild card to help apply the same rule to multiple samples without having to enter the rule over and over again.

+The syntax for multiple sample filtering is:

+	--gt-filters is (COLUMN).(SAMPLE_WILDCARD).(SAMPLE_WILDCARD_RULE).(RULE_ENFORCEMENT).

+We can try an example query, but because we have ony one sample this will retrieve the same results as the query above:

 	$ gemini query -q "select chrom, start, end, ref, alt, gene, gt_depths \
                      from variants” \